 Tip 4: Record Your Voice

-Just like our sight often trick us, our hearing isn’t at its best when we are the ones we’re listening to.
-It’s why you’re always shocked when you hear yourself on a recording, but it is in fact exactly what you’ll need to do.
+Just like our eyes sometimes tricks us, you’re always shocked when you hear yourself on a recording, but it is in fact exactly what you’ll need to do.
 Without really hearing yourself, you cannot certainly know whether you’ve improved your intonation or not.
 Record your voice while reading or speaking out loud, then analyse it to pinpoint mistakes.
 After all, learning by trial and error is always the best way.

 Tip 5: Find a Language Learning Buddy